crbates/ay250/hw8/Readme.md

   -p            plot results
   -i            initialize database

-The database should already be ready assuming elections.db is not deleted.
+The database should already be ready assuming elections.db has not been deleted.
+In case it has been deleted the -i flag can be used to run the database initialization routines from the homework 5 folder.
+Two functions  were added to the hw5.py file(selectcandidatedata and plotprobability) to retrieve the requested data from the database and plot it.